ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

         return {"result": value * 2}
 ```

-### Pipeline Validation
 Note how the `run()` method has a few peculiar features.
-One is that all the method parameters need to be typed: if `value` was not declared as `value: int`, the pipeline would raise an exception demanding for typing.
+One is that all the method parameters need to be typed: if `value` was not declared as `value: int`, Canals would raise an exception demanding for typing.

 This is the way components declare to the pipeline which inputs they expect and of which type: this is the first half of the information needed to perform the validation that `Pipeline.connect()` carries out.

 The other half of the information comes from the `@component.output_types` decorator.
-Pipelines demand that components declare how many outputs the component will produce and of what type.
+Canals demands that components declare how many outputs the component will produce and which type.
 One may ask why not rely on typing for the outputs, just as we've done for the inputs.
 So why not simply declare components as:

 ```python